equinusocio/astorinomattia.com/src/blog/css-stacking-context-made-easy.md

 Are you still there?
 Now, follow me.

-In the above image, `.A` and `.B` are our two boxes (stacking-context) and they are siblings inside the HTML.
-The `.B` element is projected and rendered above `.A` cause its `z-index` property, in this case, our `<HTML>` element is the container and the main context holder as stated in the first point of the above list.
+In the above image, `.A` and `.B` are our two boxes (stacking-contexts) and they are siblings inside the same HTML parent.
+The `.B` element is projected and rendered above `.A` cause its `z-index` property, in this case our `<HTML>` element is the container and the main context holder as stated in the first point of the above list.

-Now, you can notice that not only `.B` is rendered above `.A`, but also his content.
-You can imagine `.A > .Two` as a book inside the underling cardboard box, it's above `.One` but still inside the box `.A`, and so rendered under `.B`, speaking in terms of HTML composition.
+Now, you can notice that `.B` is not the only element rendered above `.A`, but also his content.
+You can imagine `.One` and `.Two` as a books inside our cardboard boxes. `.Two` is above `.One` but they still are inside the box `.A`, and so rendered under the box `.B`.

-Here is the visual representation of the same structure, but seen from the top, or in other words, from the user point of view.
+Here is the visual representation of the same structure, but from the top view, or in other words, from the user point of view.

 ![](/images/uploads/z-index-top.svg)

+For this reason, putting an [over 9000](https://i.imgur.com/Okh8Z8i.gif) z-index on the element `.Two` doesn't make it rendered above `.Three`, because it's inside a stacking context that has a lower priority compared to sibling elments and contexts.

-## Handling z-index
+## Handling indexes

+The stacking-context system is pretty easy once you get it, the hard part is managing your `CSS` code and keep it organized.
+My approach is to define one big document scope in which define a bunch of layers, and multiple smaller scopes when required inside each components.

+### Document scope

+I define 3 `z-index` levels to use across the whole project, like for dropdowns, fixed headers, modals, and contextual popups.

+Supposing to write a correct HTML structure, every elements will be start from level `0` (initial) by default, popups and contextual dialogs will use the level `1`, fixed headers will use the level `2` while modal dialogs will use the level `3`.
+With just 3 level of `z-index` you can probably handle 99.9% of the use cases.
+The key is to assign the appropriate level to UI elements based on their role and usage inside the whole UI.

+### Smaller scopes

+Each UI component are placed on the level `0` but they can define as many levels as required inside them.
+So if needed, each component can create a "private" stackng context in which handle its elements and z-indexs, al starting from the level `0` of the document scope.